nextmat/UglifyJS.tmbundle/README.markdown

 There are a couple of environment variables to set up in TextMate (menu) → Preferences → Advanced → Shell Variables

-1: The directory of `node` and `uglifyjs` needs to be in your `PATH`.
-In most cases this is `/usr/local/bin` .
+1: The directories of `node` and `uglifyjs` need to be in your `PATH`.
+If you used Homebrew to install these will likely be `/usr/local/bin` and `/usr/local/share/npm/bin`.
 You can verify the locations with:

     $ which node
     $ which uglifyjs